 • Optimization options: Most SSD manufacturers create software applications for their products.
 They help with backups, checking the SSD health, and running optimization operations.

-Best SATA SSDs for PC gaming
+The Best SATA SSDs for PC Gaming

 A SATA SSD will be your only option if you’re using an older PC or laptop that lacks M.2 slots.
 While these SSDs will never provide the speeds of NVMe drives, they are 3 to 4 times better than the fastest HDDs.